Magister0-0Ludi/RomRaider-Pi/README.md

 fast boot specific options
 ### other changes
-fixing shutdown key, verifying com ports, os setup?
+fixing shutdown key, verifying com ports, os setup? to make the pi shut down with a single "button press" you have to change the shutdown key behavior.
+To do this, go to

+`/etc/systemd/login.conf`

+and find

+`HandlePowerKey=ignore`

+and change it to

+`HandlePowerKey=shutdown`.

+Make sure that the line is not commented out as well.
+This will make wake and halt a single input operation.
 ### hats used/recommended?
 The hats I'm using now is a usb hub hat an an rs232 converter hat.
 Hope is with the rs232 hat I'll be able to log my wideband, but until the jserialcomm issue is dealt